Lawyers for Federal Drug Crimes

 One of the most common misconceptions among those charged with federal drug crimes is that they assume federal prosecutors are similar in skill and approach to state prosecutors.
 This is not the case.
 Federal prosecutors have often spent decades working their way up the ranks of the state criminal justice system to get to where they are.
 Thus, most federal prosecutors are often highly skilled and have significant trial experience.
 That being the case, if you face drug charges in federal court, you deserve a drug crimes attorney of a similar calibre.

 When looking for a federal drug crimes lawyer, insist on an attorney with extensive experience handling all stages of the process.
 While many cases resolve through a non-trial disposition, you shouldn’t assume that yours will.
 Thus, be sure to find a lawyer who has not only negotiated drug cases but has also tried them in front of a federal jury.
 At Oberheiden, P.C., we’ve tried more than 500 federal jury trials and resolved over 1,000 cases without the need for a trial.

 Speak with a Federal Drug Crimes Lawyer about Your Case

 For the best possible defense, it is absolutely crucial to be proactive about fighting federal drug charges.
 The government agencies and prosecutors have a head start, and they may already be planning their next move against you.
-To start fighting back, call Oberheiden, P.C. at (888) 727-0472 or request a free case evaluation online today.
+To start fighting back, speak with an experienced drug crimes lawyer at Oberheiden, P.C. call 866-603-4540 or request a free case evaluation online today.